Aldin-Dreamer/Arch-Hypr-Vault/README.md

 ```
 </div>

 For the root partition, before we create the filesystem, we need to encrypt it.
+We are encrypting the partition by writing a LUKS2 header at the beginning of it, turning it into a LUKS volume.
+The header stores the encryption metadata and key slots, and everything after it would be encrypted data.
 To create the LUKS volume, run:
 >📝**Note:** In the previous section, if you did not do the optional step of changing the logical sector size of you SSD, omit the *--sector-size 4096* in the below command.
 <div align="left">